-Energy consumption of tiles and sanitaryware unit depends on capacity of roller & tunnel kilns, spray dryer and the level of automation in kiln, spray dryer and ball mills.
-The industry
+Energy consumption of tiles and pottery ware unit depends on capacity of roller and tunnel kilns, spray dryer and the level of automation in kiln and ball mills.
+The industry uses energy in the form of fuel for kiln firing and electricity for process and utilities.

-Energy costs typically constitute 30-40% of the overall production cost.
 The share of primary energy (thermal and electrical) in a typical manufacturing unit is primarily dominated by thermal energy.